Working as a Biologist [NOC 2121]

 As a Biologist, you perform the following duties:

-- Plan and conduct studies about the environment, and characteristics and behaviour of plants and animals
+- plan and carry out studies of the population, distribution, structure, functional characteristics and behaviour of plants and animals

-- Conduct ecological and environmental impact studies and prepare reports
+- carry out environmental impact studies and prepare reports

-- Conduct experiments in plant or animal growth, heredity and breeding
+- carry out experiments in plant or animal growth, heredity and breeding

 As a Microbiologist and cell and molecular biologist you perform the following duties:

-- Research human, animal and plant tissues and cells
+- research the structure and workings of human, animal and plant tissues and cells

-- Create studies to test, evaluate and screen drugs and pharmaceuticals
+- run clinical or laboratory studies to test, check and screen drugs

-- Conduct molecular or biochemical studies and experiments into genetic expression, gene manipulation and recombinant DNA technology
+- carry out molecular or biochemical studies and experiments into genetics, gene manipulation and recombinant DNA technology

 Job Outlook in BC